 Consumer Laws and Regulations.
 There are a number of laws and regulations that regulate banks' consumer loan and deposit transactions.
-Among these are the Truth in Lending Act, the Truth in Savings Act, the Expedited Funds Availability Act, the Equal Credit Opportunity Act, the Fair Housing Act, the Fair Credit Reporting Act, the Electronic Funds Transfer Act and the Fair Debt Collections Practices Act.
+Among these are the Truth in Lending Act, the Truth in Savings Act, the Expedited Funds Availability Act, the Equal Credit Opportunity Act, the Fair Housing Act, the Fair Credit Reporting Act, the Electronic Funds Transfer Act, the Fair Debt Collections Practices Act, the Home Mortgage Disclosure Act and the Service Members Civil Relief Act.
 NBB is required to comply with these laws and regulations in its dealings with customers.
 In addition, the CFPB has begun adopting rules regulating consumer mortgage lending pursuant to the Dodd-Frank Act.
 There are numerous disclosure and other compliance requirements associated with the consumer laws and regulations.